-Ghost Ship Victims To Receive $32.7 Million Settlement From City Of Oakland
+Ghost Ship Fire Victims To Receive $32.7 Million Settlement From City Of Oakland

 The city of Oakland has settled a lawsuit with the victims of the 2016 "Ghost Ship" fire that killed 36 people.
 The total settlement is for $32.7 million — $23.5 million will go to families of people who died, and $9.2 million will go to Sam Maxwell, who survived the fire with lifelong injuries.